K-S-K/Pico-Timer-1/Doc/Tag/Tag-01-Project-Tepmlate.md

 The directory for the developer tool configuration and all its content is **developer tool-related**.
 This means that if you use a different IDE or don't use an IDE, then this directory isn't needed or can be replaced with something specific to the developer.
 For instance, it can be **_.idea_**, if the developer uses JetBrains IDE.

-The project was developed using the IDE Visual Studio Code.
-So, it created a directory named **_.vscode_**, which is the directory in which the IDE expects these configuration files.
+The project was developed using the Visual Studio Code IDE.
+Therefore, it created a directory named **_.vscode_**, which is the directory where the IDE expects these configuration files.

 VSCode must be configured to stop complaining about include instructions when it calls a compiler for IntelliSense functionality.
 So we need to create several IDE configuration files in .vscode directory in the root of our repository.